isomerpages/pa-chingay/pages/Mural Design Competition.md

 <p>Make your mark on Singapore's cityscape with the Chingay Mural Design
 Competition 2025!
-We are inviting artists, designers, and creative minds of all ages to design a mural that captures the vibrant spirit of Chingay—our nation's largest street parade celebrating cultural harmony and community togetherness.
+We are inviting artists, designers, and creative minds of all ages to design a mural that captures the vibrant spirit of Chingay—our nation's largest street parade celebrating multiculturalism and community togetherness.
 The winning design will be transformed into stunning large-scale mural at a Singapore MRT station and VivoCity.
 <br>